Kaiser Wilhelm Institute and plaque, still image with detail

 Kaiser Wilhelm Institute plaque.

-Otmar von Verschuer examines eye color of twin boys.
+Otmar von Verschuer performing lung volume tests on twin boys, 1928.
 Source: Archiv zur Geschichte der Max-Planck-Gesellschaft, Berlin-Dahlem.